PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: VPUFormer: Proposed Architecture

 \subsection{Multi-scale Feature Decoder}

-To capture rich multi-scale spatial information, we adapt a feature pyramid that is commonly produced by an FPN~\cite{FPN_lin2017feature} to combine features from different stages.
-Firstly, we use $4 \times$ upsampling with two transposed convolutional layers to upsample the bidirectional interactive features $F_{dual}$ output by each dual-cross merging attention layer (obtaining feature resolutions relative to the input image of $1/4$, $1/16$, $1/32$, and $1/64$, respectively) as follows:

-where $\mathrm{UP}(\cdot)$ denotes the upsampling operation and $\{4, 16, 32, 64\}$ represent the upsampling factors. $F^{i}_{\mathrm{dual}}$ represents the output of the $i$-th dual-cross merging attention layer.
-Subsequently, the multi-scale features are transformed to have an identical channel dimension by passing through a $1 \times 1$ convolutional layer and then are upsampled with the same resolution for concatenation.
-Finally, the concatenated features are passed through an MLP-head layer to output a single-channel feature, which is through a sigmoid function to obtain a segmentation probability map.
-The MLP-head layer only uses a $1 \times 1$ convolutional layer.
+To capture rich multi-scale spatial information, we adopt a feature pyramid network in~\cite{FPN_lin2017feature} to combine features from different scales.
+Concretely, we first use two transposed convolutional layers to upsample the bidirectional interactive features $F_{dual}$, obtaining visual features with the $1/4$, $1/16$, $1/32$, and $1/64$ size of the original image, respectively.
+Subsequently, the multi-scale features are transformed to have an identical channel dimension through a $1 \times 1$ convolutional layer and then upsampled with the same resolution for concatenation, yielding a robust visual feature $\hat{F}_{v}$ for mask prediction.
+Finally, the concatenated feature $\hat{F}_{v}$ is passed through an MLP layer followed by a sigmoid function to output a single-channel prediction result $O_{mlp}$, which represents a segmentation probability map for mask generation.